 The landing page for an event devoted to Bauhaus movement features the limited and contrast color palette that reflects the values and approaches of that artistic school

-Design for an online store selling cosmetics and beauty care stuff features the sophisticated interface in different shades of nude to make an advantageous background for the items
+Design for an online store selling cosmetics and beauty care stuff features a sophisticated interface in different shades of nude to make an advantageous background for the items

-The home page for a web platform on cybersecurity is based on the monochrome layout and catchy futuristic animation
+The home page for a web platform on cybersecurity is based on a monochrome layout and catchy futuristic animation

 User Choice of Color Scheme

 Another thing to mention about color is personalization.
 User interface designers and developers strive to provide more functionality with which users may customize the features according to their personal needs.
 One of the most popular ways is giving a user the choice of the color scheme they like more for a particular interface.
 Sure, it takes more time on the design process but definitely contributes much to positive user experience.